250 Signature Event

 As America celebrates its 250th anniversary, Rocky Mount invites all descendants of Revolutionary patriots and early frontier families to gather at the place where southern expansion formally began under federal authority.
 Whether your ancestors fought at Yorktown or settled the Cumberland, signed the Declaration or governed the Territory, you're part of the story that unfolded here.

-You're Invited If Your Family:
+If Your Family:

 • Served in the American Revolution (SAR/DAR members welcome!)